designstem/projects/packaging/index.md

 #### TASK

-Where in nature can you find packaging examples?
-Think of fruits for example.
+Where in nature, can you find packaging examples?
+Think of fruits, for example.

 <br>